Health Econ On The Go

 episode artwork

-Welcome to the first episode of Health Econ On The Go.
-In this episode, we will cover the top 10 trends for 2024-2025 by ISPOR and two papers from December 2023.
-The first paper will discuss financing health and care workers in 33 African countries, and the second will discuss a framework for the fair pricing of medicine.
-I am launching with the moto "finish not perfect", so please leave me your comments and questions at healthecononthego@gmail.com
+Welcome to the special summer episode of Health Econ On The Go.
+In this episode, we will cover four papers from June and July 2024, touching on women's health, from breast cancer treatment to postpartum haemorrhage, tobacco control and the sale revenues of new drugs.
+We launched this podcast with the moto "finish not perfect", so please leave me your comments and questions at healthecononthego@gmail.com

 00:00